mkchenxi/notes/article_summary.md

 Here’s a simplified explanation of how each component is processed:

 ### 1. **Purchase History Embeddings**
-   The purchase history $B_T$ is a sparse binary vector that records whether a customer has purchased each product over a specific time window (length $ T $).
+   The purchase history $B_T$ is a sparse binary vector that records whether a customer has purchased each product over a specific time window (length $T$).

    - **Time-series filters** are applied to summarize this sparse purchase data.
 These filters automatically adjust for different interpurchase times between products (e.g., milk is purchased more frequently than detergent).
-The output is a dense summary, $ B_H $, of the customer’s recent purchases.
+The output is a dense summary, $B_H$, of the customer’s recent purchases.
-   - Bottleneck layers $ W_H $ are then applied to the transformed purchase histories, reducing the dimensionality and generating low-dimensional embeddings for each product based on its purchase history.
+   - Bottleneck layers $W_H$ are then applied to the transformed purchase histories, reducing the dimensionality and generating low-dimensional embeddings for each product based on its purchase history.
 This helps capture how recent purchases influence future buying behavior.

    The transformation can be represented as:
-   $$
-   B_H = \sigma(B_T \cdot w_1), \ldots, \sigma(B_T \cdot w_H)
+   $$B_H = \sigma(B_T \cdot w_1), \ldots, \sigma(B_T \cdot w_H)$$
-   $$
    where $ w_h $ are the time filters and $ \sigma $ is a non-linear activation function (e.g., leaky ReLU).

    After summarizing the histories, a bottleneck layer further reduces the data dimensionality: